LCS2-IIITD/MOMENTA/README.md

 <!-- Complete dataset links to be released upon approval -->

-<strong>Please note: TWO versions of HarMeme dataset (V0 and V1) are described below.
-We recommend using <a href="https://github.com/LCS2-IIITD/MOMENTA/tree/main/HarMeme_V1">HarMeme-V1</a> for updated and correct version.</strong>
+<strong>Please note: TWO versions of Harm-P data for "Harmfulness" are provided as part of HarMeme-V0 and HarMeme-V1, respectively.
+We recommend using <a href="https://github.com/LCS2-IIITD/MOMENTA/tree/main/HarMeme_V1">HarMeme-V1</a> for updated and correct version for "Harmfulness" data.</strong>

 <ol>
     <li><strong><u>HarMeme-V0:</u></strong> <strong><i>CAUTION!
 OBSOLETE - Contains duplicates.</i></strong> Thanks to <a href="https://github.com/mingshanhee">mingshanhee</a> and <a href="https://github.com/uprihtness">uprihtness</a> for pointing out the discrepancies.
 See the upgraded version (V1) below for the deduplicated version.
 HarMeme-V0 (OBSOLETE) content can be accessed via the following links:</li>